Why Use a Schengen Visa for Non-Schengen Countries?

 Budget & Travel Costs: Is It Cheaper to Travel This Way?

-Travelling to non-schengen countries is a cost-friendly way as it eliminates the need to apply for multiple visas.
+Traveling to non-Schengen countries is cost-friendly as it eliminates the need to apply for multiple visas.
 And Albania, Serbia and Bosnia are affordable, while Turkey, Mexico and Colombia offer a range of prices.
 Booking in advance, traveling at quieter times, and using public transport could save money.

 Common Mistakes to Avoid When Using a Schengen Visa for Non-Schengen Travel